Welcome to Mountain Edibles

 Smilacina racemosa

 False Solomon's Seal (Smilacina racemosa) is a great tasting spring shoot and has become one of my favorite wild foods to cook with in the spring.
 But in order to enjoy it, one must be able to distinguish it from the more slender and much more bitter species of False Solomon's Seal, and learn to identify it when it is young, before it is easily identifiable from the flowers.
+And if you miss the young shoots, this surprisingly versatile plant has several other parts which can be used as food at different times during the year.

 First, one has to distinguish between Smilacina racemosa (False Solomon's Seal) and Smilacina stellata (Starry False Solomon's Seal).
 They look very similar, but S. stellata is much more slender in both the leaves and the stem.
 The biggest difference is in the flower cluster (inflorescence).
 S. stellata has flowers in a simple raceme, where each flower stalk branches off from a central stem.
 S. racemosa has flowers in a compound raceme or panicle, where there is a central stem, but instead of each stalk branching off from that having a single flower, each stalk is itself a smaller raceme of flowers.